Kuba is a Czech mushroom barley risotto, kind of.

 It’s… well… delicious.

 But the secret is to have really good mushrooms.
 I’ll even go so far as to say Czech mushrooms, the woodsy kind that grow in the deep dark Bohemian forests.
-But I know that is impossible in the US, so a good substitute is a dark mushroom, like portobello or shitake.
-I’ve found that Asian markets sell dark dried mushroom blends at reasonable prices.
-Mix the two… get creative.
+But I know that is impossible in the US, so a good substitute is a dark mushroom, like porchini, portobello or shitake.
+(See addition below for purchasing source.)

 You will love this woodsy, homey, old-country tasting and easy to make Bohemian classic.